-Reference Topic Participant (TPP, ASPSP) Checklist question Notes Open Banking Implementation Requirements CMA Order PSD2 / RTS Regulatory reference(s) 25.
+Reference Торіс Participant (TPP, ASPSP) Checklist question Notes Open Banking Implementation Requirements CMA Order PSD2/ RTS Regulatoryreference(s) 25.
 Status of payment ASPSP Do you provide or make available all information regarding initiation and execution of the payment to the PISP immediately after receipt of the payment order?
-Answer must be "Yes" Required Mandatory Mandatory PSR Reg.
+Answer must be "Yes".
+Required Mandatory Mandatory PSRs Reg.
 69(2)(b) RTS Art.
-36(1)(b) FCA Approach Document paragraphs 17.23 - 17.24 26.
+36(1)(b) FCA Approach Document 17.28-17.30 26.
 PISP Do you display all the required information to the PSU immediately after the initiation of the payment order?
-Answer must be "Yes" Types of information are defined in Section 4.1 Required n/a Mandatory • PSR Reg.
-44(1) 27.
-PISP After receiving the initial payment status information, do you follow up with the ASPSP in order to get the latest status of the payment and inform the PSU accordingly?
-Answer should be "Yes" Recommended n/a n/a • n/a 28.
+Answer must be "Yes".
+Types of information are defined in Section 4.1.
+Required n/a Mandatory • PSRs Reg.
+44(1) 27. - PISP After receiving the initial payment status information, do you follow up with the ASPSP in order to get the latest status of the payment and inform the PSU accordingly?
+Answer should be "Yes".
+Recommended n/a n/a • n/a 28.
 Display of payment details ASPSP Do you make the PSU aware of the amount/currency/payee as part of the authentication journey?
-Answer must be "Yes", unless an SCA exemption is being applied Required n/a Conditional • RTS Art.
-5(1)(a) 29.
-Confirmation of funds ("yes/no" response) ASPSP Do you provide immediate confirmation of whether or not there are funds available at the PISP's request, in a 'yes or no' format?
-Answer must be "Yes" See asterix () below table Required n/a Mandatory RTS Art.
-36(1)(c) EBA Opinion paragraph 22 30.
+Answer must be "Yes", unless an SCA exemption is being applied.
+Required n/a Conditional • RTS Art.
+5(1)(a) 29a Confirmation of funds ("yes/no" response) ASPSP Do you provide immediate confirmation of whether or not there are funds available at the PISP's request, in a 'yes or no' format?
+Answer must be "Yes".
+Required n/a Mandatory RTS Art.
+36(1)(c) EBA Opinion paragraph 22 FCA Approach Document 17.24, 17.25 29b Confirmation of funds ("yes/no" response) ASPSP If you cannot perform a funds check then do you provide PISPs the necessary data to allow them to make their own judgements on the sufficient availability of funds Answer must be "Yes".
+Required n/a Mandatory RTS Art.
+36(1)(c) EBA Opinion paragraph 22 FCA Approach Document 17.26 30.
 Future Dated Payments & Standing Orders PISP Do you inform the PSU that amendment or cancellation of standing orders and future dated payments must be performed directly with their ASPSP?
-Answer must be "Yes" Required n/a n/a
+Answer must be "Yes".
+Required n/a n/a